chronicleprotocol/oracle-suite/cmd/lair/README.md

 # Lair CLI Readme

-Lair is an application responsible for collecting all signed events from the Spire P2P network, storing them, and providing an API that allows to retrieve them along with Oracle signatures.
+Lair is an application responsible for collecting signed events from the Spire P2P network, storing them, and providing an HTTP API to retrieve them along with Oracle signatures.

 Lair is one of the components of Maker Wormhole: https://forum.makerdao.com/t/introducing-maker-wormhole/11550